atanasster/storybook/addons/controls/README.md

 ## Smart Controls

-Smart Controls ive the ability to use component's propeties table type information to generate automatically controls for a story.
+Smart Controls use a story component's propeties table type information to generate automatically controls for the story.

-By default, Addon Controls enables the smart-controls option for your storybook, but there are 2 requirements for a story to display smart controls:
+By default, Addon Controls enables the smart-controls option for your storybook  site, but there are 2 basic requirements for a story to use smart controls:
-1. The story needs to have a component assigned, and this component needs to have a valid properties table.
+1. The story needs to have a component assigned, and this component needs to have a valid properties table (it can be typescript, or prop-types or any other format supported by Storybook).
 2. The story needs to accept "some" parameters /internally detected by Addon Controls within the source loaders/, enabling the story to use the passed control values.

 ```js